Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Introduction

 \subsection{Related work}

-Several efficient algorithms have been proposed (with $\sqrt{K}$ regret).
-To our knowledge, the earliest are \cite{jin2020provably,yang2020reinforcement,zanette2020frequentist}, which (like us) assume costs and transitions are linear in known feature vectors: $c(s,a) = \phi(s,a)^\trans \theta$ and $P(s'|s,a) = \phi(s,a)^\trans \mu(s')$ for known $\phi(s,a) \in \R^d$ (see Assumption \ref{assSSPlin}). \cite{jin2020provably} is essentially an optimistic, least squares version of backward induction; our algorithm is the value iteration analogue.
-In contrast, \cite{zanette2020frequentist} analyzes randomized least squares backward induction \cite{osband2019deep}, while \cite{yang2020reinforcement} is model-based.
-Follow-up work is extensive; to name a few examples, \cite{zhang2021variance} (exponentially) improves the dependence on the horizon, \cite{he2020logarithmic} proves $\log (K) / \Delta$ regret assuming suboptimality gap $\Delta$, and \cite{cai2020provably} proposes a policy optimization algorithm that admits adversarial rewards.
-Beyond LFA, \cite{wang2019optimism,zanette2020learning,wang2020reinforcement} consider non-linear function approximation.
+Several efficient algorithms have been proposed (of course, the policies are not stationary).
+To our knowledge, the earliest are \cite{jin2020provably,yang2020reinforcement,zanette2020frequentist}, which (like us) assume linear costs and transitions: $c(s,a) = \phi(s,a)^\trans \theta$ and $P(s'|s,a) = \phi(s,a)^\trans \mu(s')$ for known $\phi(s,a) \in \R^d$.
+The most relevant is \cite{jin2020provably}, which proposed an optimistic, least squares version of backward induction; our algorithm is the value iteration analogue.
+Subsequent work is too vast to survey here, but for later discussion, we note \cite{zhang2021variance,zhou2021nearly} proposed Berstein-style confidence sets for the related linear mixture model (see, e.g., \cite{ayoub2020model,jia2020model}), where $P(s'|s,a) = \varphi(s'|s,a)^\trans \vartheta$ for known $\varphi(s'|s,a)$.